dprada/Aqua/doc/source/source_ms/msystem.rst

 .. attribute:: msystem.file_topol

-   Name of the input file with topology.
+   Name of the input file with the topology.
 (String)

 .. attribute:: msystem.file_topol_type